 When someone is depressed, he or she tends to perceive the world through dark glasses, which includes you.
 If you embrace your partner’s point of view, you’ll suffer emotionally as well.

 Encourage your spouse to go to therapy sessions or perhaps go for a walk outside.
-Small tasks like that can provide them with a feeling of purpose and help them get out of their heads for a while.
-A therapist, on the other hand, would be the greatest option.
+Small tasks like that can provide them with a sense of purpose and help them get out of their heads for a while.
+A therapist, on the other hand, would be the best option.